matsu911/buddypress-like/readme.txt

 * Initial release.

 == Upgrade Notice ==

-= 0.0.8 =
-This is a major update which is recommended for all users; adding features which have been requested for a long time.
-You can now 'Like' blog posts, show avatars of likers, and output a short excerpt of the activity that has been liked.
-There are also new options for administrators, as well as database optimisations.

 = 0.0.7 =
 Important upgrade!
 Fixes a couple of major bugs affecting saving posts, drafts etc (giving error "You do not have permission to do that.") and the saving of 'Likers Visibility' options